-You can explore them after booking your hotel in the city, following my guide about the best neighborhoods to stay in Porto.
+You can explore them all after booking your hotel in the city, following my guide about the best neighborhoods to stay in Porto.

 Shopping in Porto: Concept stores